High-power readout of a transmon qubit using a nonlinear coupling: Readout performance

 The readout fidelity computation can be refined by taking into account leakage errors.
 These errors can be seen in Fig. \ref{fig:fid}(c), as additional smaller gaussians besides $\ket{0}$ and $\ket{1}$, appearing on the right side of the IQ plane.
 Those gaussians correspond to leakage towards higher transmon states outside the computational space, which were identified by preparing and measuring the transmon in states $\ket{2}$ and above.
 To account for such errors, an additional threshold is set in the IQ plane to differentiate between the computational space $\{\ket{0};\ket{1}\}$ and all the leakage states $\ket{l}$.
-The probabilities of leakage are measured as $\proba(l|0)=0.01\%$ and $\proba(l|1)=1.0\%$.
+All probabilities are thus re-computed to account for three ``states'' $\ket{0}$, $\ket{1}$, $\ket{l}$ and are noted $\proba_{3s}$.
+The leakage probabilities are measured as $\proba_{3s}(l|0)=0.01\%$ and $\proba_{3s}(l|1)=1.0\%$.
 In practice, these types of errors can be simply post-selected out, as is done in Ref. \cite{Krinner2022,Miao2023}.
-In this case, the fidelity definition becomes $F_\text{ps}=[\proba(1|1)+\proba(0|0)]/[2-\proba(l|0)-\proba(l|1)]$, after normalizing by the total number of measurements which stayed in the computational space.
+In this case, the fidelity definition becomes $F_\text{ps}=[\proba_{3s}(1|1)+\proba_{3s}(0|0)]/[2-\proba_{3s}(l|0)-\proba_{3s}(l|1)]$, after normalizing by the total number of measurements which stayed in the computational space.
 The resulting fidelity is $F_\text{ps}=99.21\pm0.01$\%.
+Up to the significant digits, this is identical to $F$ because the correction $\proba_{3s}(1|1)=\proba(1|1)-\proba_{3s}(l|1)$ in the numerator is almost exactly compensated by the renormalization in the denominator.